 While at the beach to gather stuff for barricading the hotel, Alicia joins her mom, and Madison finally gets a chance to really talk to her daughter.
 Madison appologizes for not being there for her daughter.
 Both now and especially when she was younger and her father died.
 Nick was always in trouble, so he was the one Madison had to worry about and focus on.
 Alicia says there’s nothing to apologize for and that her mother made her the strong woman she is.

 It’s a dangerous, but effective plan and everyone is on board.
 Alicia, however, is not thrilled that her mom wants to use herself as the final lure and wants to do it herself.
-Madison insists that this is the best way, since Alicia is great at controlling the infected and she’s quick on her feat.
+Madison insists that this is the best way since Alicia is great at controlling the infected and she’s quick on her feet.
 Also, she wants Alicia on the boat to come get her at the end of the pier, when she has to jump into the water.
-Madison is honest and let’s Alicia know that she really doesn’t trust anyone else to save her.
+Madison is honest and lets Alicia know that she really doesn’t trust anyone else to save her.

 Side note: Let me just say, I love how this show is really coming into it’s own style and storyline now.
 We have parallels to older episodes and know how the characters will react.
 After this and the previous episode especially, I can clearly see how season 3 could be the one to really make this show as strong as the first season showed potential for.
 Season 2 isn’t even over and I am really excited for season 3 already.